dangazineu/tako/README.md

 ### 2.1.
 Workspace & Repository Management
 *   **Workspace Root:** A "workspace" is not a formal concept with a global configuration file.
 For any given `tako` command, the **workspace root is the repository from which the command is executed**.
+*   **Repository Sourcing & Caching:**
-*   **Repository Sourcing:** The initial implementation of Tako will operate with a hybrid model.
-The workspace root repository is the local version, which can have uncommitted changes.
-All downstream dependent repositories will be cloned fresh from GitHub into a temporary directory for the duration of the command execution.
+    *   The workspace root repository is the local version, which can have uncommitted changes.
-*   **Future Support:** Future versions will support using existing local copies of dependent repositories to allow for more complex, multi-repository changes.
+    *   All downstream dependent repositories will be cloned from GitHub.
+To mitigate performance issues, Tako will cache these repositories locally in a well-known directory (`~/.tako/cache/repos`).
+On subsequent runs, it will fetch updates instead of performing a full clone.
+    *   This caching mechanism will be responsible for cleaning up old repositories.
+*   **Authentication:** Tako will rely on the user's local Git and SSH configuration for authentication with Git hosts.
+The initial version will prioritize SSH key authentication.
+Future versions will explicitly support credential helpers and integration with tools like the `gh` CLI.

 ### 2.2.
 Dependency Graph
 *   **Definition:** The dependency graph is defined manually via `tako.yml` files within each repository.